Reputation Management for Hotel Managers

-Get the latest on reputation management for hotel managers and why it's is more important in 2021 than ever.
+Get the latest on reputation management for hotel managers and why it’s more important in 2021 than ever.

-When customers search your hotel online, they find reviews not only highlighted on your company website, but also ratings and commentary people have left throughout the web—including on platforms like Google Reviews, Yelp, TripAdvisor and across social media.
+When customers search your hotel online, they find reviews not only highlighted on your company website, but also ratings and commentary people have left throughout the web—including on platforms like Google Reviews, TripAdvisor and across social media.

 Will they be happy with what they find?

-Even the best hotels can be undercut by a negative online review or underrepresented digital presence.
+Even the best hotels can be undercut by a negative online review or an underrepresented digital presence.
 But while bad reviews may often appear to be unmanageable, there are ways to get things under control.